q2w/terraform-google-regional-lb-http/examples/internal-lb-cloud-run/README.md

 # HTTP Internal Regional Load Balancer Example

+This example creates a simple application with below components.

+* *External Load Balancer*: An external regional load balancer to create an external forwarding rule.
+The external_ip of the forwarding rule will be used to access the application.
+The external load balancer routes traffic to the frontend service.
+* *Frontend Service*: A cloud-run service to send request to internal regional load balancer.
+The cloud-run service uses VPC access connector to send the request to the internal load balancer.
-This example creates an internal regional HTTP forwarding rule to forward traffic to cloud run service.
+* *Internal Load Balancer*: An internal regional load balancer to send traffic to internal cloud run service.
+* *Backend Service*: A cloud-run service to run the actual application code.
+The cloud-run service can be accessed within internal traffic.
+The internal Application Load Balancer is considered internal traffic.

 The `google_compute_region_backend_service` and its dependencies are created as part of `backend` module.
 The forwarding rules and its dependecies are created as part of `frontend` modules.

-In this example,
-* One internal regional load balancer is created which doesn't have any external_ip address.
-* One external regional load balancer is created which talks a frontend cloud run.
-The service redirects traffic to the internal load balancer.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs